Skip To Main Content

 Academic Achievement

-Academic performance has remained a hallmark of LMU Athletics.
-The department maintains a cumulative GPA of nearly a 3.4, with every team posting at least a 3.00 GPA.
-Student-athletes collectively outperform the general student body, and the department’s Graduation Success Rate has ranged from 93-96 percent during Pintens’ tenure, well above the national average.
+Academic excellence has remained a hallmark of LMU Athletics.
+The department maintains a cumulative GPA of nearly 3.4, with every team posting at least a 3.00 GPA.
+Student-athletes consistently outperform the general student body, and the department’s Graduation Success Rate has ranged from 93–96 percent during Pintens’ tenure, well above the national average.

 Philanthropy and Revenue Growth